 If no-one reads the manuscript, we might as well have not done the science in the first place.

-Same goes if no-one gets the message of what we have done, and why is it important to the field.
+The same goes if no one gets the message of what we have done, and why is it important to the field.

 So making your manuscript easy to read is absolutely essential, especially as literature searches become increasingly crowded.